CHIMEFRB/skaha/docs/examples.md

 ## Session API

 The bread and butter of Skaha is the Session API.
-This API allows you to create, destroy, and get information about your sessions on the Skaha platform.
+This API allows you to create, destroy, and get information about your sessions on the CANFAR Science Platform.

 ### Creating a Session